Sleep Like a Baby

 Display emotional imbalances such as lack of impulse control, fluctuating moods, reduced memory, and diminished decision-making skills.

-Did you know that lack of sleep may even negate the health benefits of your exercise program?
-WOW!
+Lack of sleep can negate the health benefits of

-With that said, there are 4 main reasons to make sleep a priority in your life:
+4 reasons to make sleep a priority in your life

 It restores your body and mind.
 Your body repairs itself, grows, and even detoxifies while you sleep.
 It reduces inflammation, hence reducing the risk of disease.